CenturyLinkLabs/golang-builder/README.md

 In the example above, the `hello.go` source file defines the "main" package for this project and lives at the root of the project directory structure.
 This project defines other packages ("api" and "greeting") but those are subdirectories off the root.

 This convention is in place so that the *golang-builder* knows where to find the "main" package in the project structure.

-In a future release, we may make this a configurable option in order to support projects with different directory structures.
+If your "main" package does not reside at the root of your project structure, you can accomodate this by specifying the `MAIN_PATH` environment variable which references the relative path to your main package.

+For example, suppose your structure is like the following (slightly modified from above so that your "main" package resides in the "cli" subfolder):

+    .
+    ├─Dockerfile
+    ├─api
+    | ├─api.go
+    | └─api_test.go
+    ├─greeting
+    | ├─greeting.go
+    | └─greeting_test.go
+    └─cli
+      ├─hello.go
+      └─hello_test.go

+You would then add `MAIN_PATH=cli` to your environment specification.

 ### Canonical Import Path
 In addition to knowing where to find the "main" package, the *golang-builder* also needs to know the fully-qualified package name for your application.
 For the "hello" application shown above, the fully-qualified package name for the executable is "github.com/CenturyLink/hello" but there is no way to determine that just by looking at the project directory structure (during the development, the project directory would likely be mounted at `$GOPATH/src/github.com/CenturyLink/hello` so that the Go tools can determine the package name).